softwaresaved/CW-ideas/content/cw22-squashing-conceptual-bugs.md

 ### Discussion Notes:

 **Eli**: Interacts with biology (e.g. `bioconda`) and wonders how we can integrate this into physics eco-system.
-Uses infrastructure to deploy to “Galaxy” and therefore has to use `conda`.
+Uses infrastructure to deploy to “Galaxy” and therefore has to use `conda`.<br/>
-**Jiada**: Uses different software packager to include more software than just conda.
+**Jiada**: Uses different software packager to include more software than just conda.<br/>

 **Juncheng**: Different project proposal about compatibility of complex software dependencies.
 Problem is that small groups don’t have enough resources to take on the scale of this problem.
-They want to use differents software features together, but this is difficult to achieve, since different softwares have different dependencies.
+They want to use differents software features together, but this is difficult to achieve, since different softwares have different dependencies.<br/>
-**Jiada**: How do you put them together?
+**Jiada**: How do you put them together?<br/>
-**Juncheng**: They create different environments for the softwares but combining them is impossible.
+**Juncheng**: They create different environments for the softwares but combining them is impossible.<br/>
-**Eli**: Has used containers for getting a single environment to work but not to resolve dependencies.
+**Eli**: Has used containers for getting a single environment to work but not to resolve dependencies.<br/>
-**Jiada**: Different containers for different dependencies wastes resources in the communication of these containers.
+**Jiada**: Different containers for different dependencies wastes resources in the communication of these containers.<br/>

-**Jiada**: Does anyone know how to guarantee code quality?
+**Jiada**: Does anyone know how to guarantee code quality?<br/>
 **Aman**: Two ways:

 1. Code Reviews